Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/day2/3-Parsing/Parsing-Theory-I.solutions.md

 Note the use of `if header`:

-**There is no statement after the condition**
+Apparently **there is no statement after the condition**

-In Python empty objects are `False` by default, therefore an empty object by default return `False`.
+In Python empty objects in 'if' conditions are interpreted as `False` by default.

-Therefore `header` here is treated as indicator:
+Therefore `header` here is treated as Boolean:
-- if it is empty it is `False`
+- if it is empty it will be interpreted as `False`
-- once is filled it become `True`
+- once it is filled, it becomes `True`

 <a href="https://github.com/Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/blob/master/day2/3-Parsing/Parsing-Theory-I.md#challenge-8">back</a>